 “Recently pokemon everywhere have been changing into sexy pokemorphs.
 What are your sexiest pokemorphs?
 What pokemon do you dream about at night?
 What pokemon light your fires?
-Let’s talk about it, but don’t write fan fics!” –Anonymous Youtuber from Maya Ben David's "Pokemorph Me", 2016
+Let’s talk about it, but don’t write fan fics!” –Youtuber from MBD's "Pokemorph Me", 2016

 “Do you ever wonder what your insides look like?
 Could you put on a costume that looks like your insides?
 Then what if you made another costume that looked exactly the same, but turned it inside out so both of the insides were touching?
 Now what’s the inside?